"Dracula would make a marvelous movie. In fact, nobody has ever made it... all the movies are based on the play."

 - Subverted in Young Frankenstein, where the monster has been given an abnormal brain that causes him to be the stereotypical groaning monster.
 After Frankenstein gives him a brain fluid transfusion, he becomes verbose and civilized.
 The vengeful part is left out due to Frankenstein's Heel-Face Turn and subsequent displays of kindness towards his creation.

 - In addition, every adaptation has Frankenstein using some form of electricity to animate his creation.
 In the book, the framing device is the Doctor telling his story to a sea captain, and when he gets to how he created the monster he basically says, "And then I gave it life.
 I'm not telling you how, because I don't want anybody to repeat what I did."
 Obviously, that wouldn't have worked on the big screen.
-The only exceptions are the 1910 version made by Thomas Edison — that one uses a vat of chemicals — and the 1973 TV-movie Frankenstein: The True Story, which uses solar energy.
+The only exceptions are the 1910 version by Edison Studios — that one uses a vat of chemicals — and the 1973 TV-movie Frankenstein: The True Story, which uses solar energy.
 Ever since the famous Universal version, however, electricity has been standard.

 While he maintains that he won't tell the sailor the exact details necessary to know how to pull off the trick (for the sailor's own good, and the good of humanity), the book makes it very clear that he used some potion inspired by the alchemical notion of the elixir of life as studied by Agrippa and others.
 In the novel, he does mention that when he saw a lightning strike at fifteen, he longed to harness that power, and he even brings up the work of Galvani, who made dead flesh move by running current through it.
 This does seem to suggest that electricity may well have somehow been involved in the process of creation.
 In addition, Shelley did write that her idea for the story came in part from discussions that touched on Galvani's experiments.